NLCaceres/Android-Infection-Prevention/README.md

   - Update leftover references to Toasts
 - Reduced magic string usage
   - Relevant to i18n and future l10n
+- Add Kaspersky Kaspresso to not only reduce flakiness of Android UI Tests BUT ALSO to further improve their readability and speed
+- Take advantage of AppManifest merging to set usesCleartext to false in all build variants EXCEPT for debug
+  - Ensures only the Debug build connects over HTTP, allowing the Debug variant to connect to a local server

 ### Technical Upgrades
 - Integrated Android Navigation Component to simplify navigation logic
 - Dropped MVC for MVVM approach, splitting Views & ViewModels
 - Additions
     - Hilt
       - Merged DataSourceModule into main AppModule by converting it into abstract class that includes a Kotlin Companion Object
       - Simplified RepositoryModule by swapping @Provides for @Binds so @Inject works as intended in the Repository Implementations
     - Retrofit
     - Animations
     - LeakCanary